PetaVision/OpenPV/docs/README_INSTALL_CMAKE.txt

 We recommend using apt-get on linux systems, mac ports on OSX systems, and cygwin on Windows systems to obtain the above libraries.

-You will also need a SourceForge account, which is free: https://sourceforge.net/user/registration
+You will need a SourceForge account, which is free: https://sourceforge.net/user/registration

+If you wish to contribute (commit changes) to PetaVision, contact us to be added as a developer.

 We recommend the following, although they are not required:
 	Octave